scaleoutsean/awesome-solidfire/README.md

 #### Longhorny - a SolidFire replication management tool (OSS)

 - [Longhorny](https://github.com/scaleoutsean/longhorny) is a permissively licensed script for CLI-based replication management.
 It supports only 1-to-1 cluster and volume relationships.
 It may be used to pair/unpair clusters, pair/unpair volumes, change direction of replication, and more.
 Language: Python 3.
+There's a short [demo](https://rumble.com/v513r8w-project-longhorny.html) (5m11s) if you want to see the main features

 #### Trident CSI with `solidfire-san` back-end